 Orange diamonds

-- Color formation: The orange color is a combination of structural deformities and the presence of nitrogen.
+- Colour formation: The orange colour is a combination of structural deformities and the presence of nitrogen.

 - Meaning: Believed to inspired boldness, creativity and productivity, orange diamonds are exotic and evocative.
 Orange is an emotional stimulant and is often linked to energy,